“Stroke is a leading cause of death for women.

 What symptoms may women report that are different from the common symptoms?

-In Symptoms of a Stroke In Women and Men: How Do I Know If I’m Having A Stroke?
-Additional Stroke Symptoms In Women the American Heart Association’s Go Red for Women elaborate on:
+In Symptoms of A Stroke In Women: How Do I Know If I’m Having A Stroke?
+Additional Stroke Symptoms That Might Be Seen In Women the American Heart Association’s Go Red for Women elaborate on:

 • Fatigue